 It’s just like a beautiful flower garden…

-The flower garden doesn’t get to be the talk of the town by accident.
+The flower garden doesn’t get to be a beautiful oasis by itself.

 It requires some serious TLC.

 You have to care for the garden by watering, pruning and paying attention to the flowers you want to grow if you want your it to become more beautiful.